Geometry of Permutation Limits: Metric and energy for permutons

 We consider paths in two types of metric spaces.
 First, given a probability space $(\Omega, \Sigma, P)$ we take $K = L^2(P, [-1,1])$, the Hilbert space of all square integrable random variables $Z : \Omega \to [-1,1]$.
 A path in $K$ is then a stochastic process $X = (X(t); 0 \leq t \leq 1))$.
 Permuton processes fall within this setup.
 Second, we take $K$ to be the space of permutons $\Pspace$ in the Wasserstein metric, which is the setting of Theorem \ref{thm:uniquegeodesic}.
 The Wasserstein metric induces the topology of weak convergence on $\Pspace$ (see Lemma \ref{lem:Wconvergence}), and $\Pspace$ is compact in the weak topology by Phokhorov's Theorem.

-In turns out that finite energy paths in the space of Borel probability measures of a compact metric space $K$ are related of finite energy $K$-valued stochastic processes in that we may realize the former as the latter in an energy preserving manner.
-Here the probability measures are considered in the Wasserstein metric and the processes in the $L^2$ metric.
-This is the content of Theorem \ref{thm:realization} in the following section \ref{sec:realization}, which is used to prove Theorem \ref{thm:uniquegeodesic}.
+Finite energy paths in the space of Borel probability measures of a compact metric space $K$, under Wasserstein metric, are related to finite energy $K$-valued stochastic processes, in $L^2$ metric.
+We may realize the former as the latter in an energy preserving manner.
+This is the content of Theorem \ref{thm:realization} below, which is used to prove Theorem \ref{thm:uniquegeodesic}.

-\section{Realizing measure valued paths as stochastic processes}
+\subsection{Realizing measure valued paths as stochastic processes}

 Throughout this section $(K,d)$ denotes a compact metric space and $\M(K)$ denotes the space of Borel probability measures on $K$ in the Wasserstein metric.
 A path $\gamma = (\gamma(t); 0 \leq t \leq 1)$ in $\M(K)$ is \emph{realized} by a $K$-valued stochastic process $X = (X(t); 0 \leq t \leq 1)$ if the following conditions holds. \begin{enumerate} \item $X(t) \sim \gamma(t)$ for every $t$. \item $X$ has continuous sample paths almost surely. \end{enumerate} The energy of $X$ is as given by (\ref{eqn:energydefn}) with respect to the $L^2$ metric: